jermspeaks/christmas-adventure/sections/section-46.md

 choices:
   - text: "Look for connections between Marcus and Alistair"
     target: section-68.md
-  - text: "Investigate if Beatrice knew about the rare books"
+  - text: "Investigate if Velma knew about the rare books"
     target: section-69.md
   - text: "Search for other people who might be involved"
     target: section-70.md